 - A general review of your college courses is probably the best preparation for the test.
 However, the test covers a broad range of subject matter and no one is expected to be familiar with every question.

-- Use the Subject Test practice book that will be sent to you when you register to become familiar with the types of questions used in the test, paying special attention to the directions.
+- Use the Subject Test practice book to become familiar with the types of questions used in the test, paying special attention to the directions.
 If you thoroughly understand the directions, you will have more time during the test to focus on the questions themselves.
 Download a free Subject Test practice book now.

 When you take the test, you will mark your answers on a separate, machine-scorable answer sheet.
 Total testing time is 2 hours and 50 minutes; there are no separately timed sections.
 Here are some general test-taking strategies you may want to consider.

 - Read the test directions carefully and work as rapidly as you can without being careless.
 For each question, you should choose the best answer from the available options.

 - All questions are of equal value; do not waste time pondering individual questions you find extremely difficult or unfamiliar.

 - If you decide to change an answer, make sure you completely erase it and fill in the oval corresponding to your desired answer.